jameshegarty/rigel/README.md

 ### bram2KSDP ###
     systolic.module.bram2KSDP( writeAndReturnOriginal : Bool, inputBits : Number, [outputBits: Number], CE : Bool, [init : LuaValue] ) : SystolicModule

 bram2KSDP instantiates a Xilinx BRAM module.
-Xilinx BRAMs support a number of different configurations (sizes and bandwidths), but they all see to be built out of this module, so I believe this is the fundamental hardware primitive.
+Xilinx BRAM macros support a number of different configurations (sizes and bandwidths), but they all see to be built out of this module, so I believe this is the fundamental hardware primitive.

 The returned bram2KSDP module `R` has two dataflows on it:
 * `R:read( addr : Uint7) : Bits(1)` read bit at address `addr`